Pjuske/Pjuske/README.md

 Hi, I'm Bjarke.
 This is my github page which I don't use too often.
 I enjoy coding in my professional life, and have throughout my career and studies played with many programming languages.
-Here's a cool timeline of when I wrote my first program in the following languages.
+Below you can see a timeline for when I wrote my first program in the following languages.

 PS: I define a programming language to be a turing complete language :sunglasses:
 <table>